sjentsch/lsjDocs/_pages/Ch08_Estimation_2.rst

    there is of wandering from one’s goal* (`Stigler, 1986
    <References.html#stigler-1986>`__\ ).

 Okay, so the passage comes across as a bit condescending (not to mention sexist), but his main point is correct.
 It really does feel obvious that more data will give you better answers.
 The question is, why is this so?
 Not surprisingly, this intuition that we all share turns out to be correct, and statisticians refer to it as the **law of large numbers**.
 The law of large numbers is a mathematical law that applies to many different sample statistics but the simplest way to think about it is as a law about averages.
 The sample mean is the most obvious example of a statistic that relies on averaging (because that’s what the mean is... an average), so let’s look at that.
 When applied to the sample mean what the law of large numbers states is that as the sample gets larger, the sample mean tends to get closer to the true population mean.
-Or, to say it a little bit more precisely, as the sample size “approaches” infinity (written as *N* → ∞), the sample mean approaches the population mean (:math:`\bar{X}` → *µ*).\ [#]_
+Or, to say it a little bit more precisely, as the sample size “approaches” infinity (written as *N* → ∞), the sample mean approaches the population mean (X̅ → *µ*).\ [#]_

 I don’t intend to subject you to a proof that the law of large numbers is true, but it’s one of the most important tools for statistical